-Please note: These goals will only apply to young people who are aging out or who have already aged out of foster care, which does not include MAAP youth.
-Some Close to Home youth will be "crossover" and in both systems; for these young people, the Coach should work with them on housing Goals as well including:
+These goals will only apply to young people who are aging out or who have already aged out of foster care.

-- Applying for housing
+- · Applying for housing

 - Obtaining housing

 - Maintaining housing

 - Building independent living skills

 - Transitioning into permanent housing (if needed)

 All young people aging out of foster care with an APPLA permanency planning goal should apply for all forms of housing for which they are eligible by age 19, as it can take a couple of years to obtain housing.